The Survivors of the Chancellor

 The Survivors of the Chancellor: Diary of J. R. Kazallon, Passenger (Le Chancellor: Journal du passager J.-R. Kazallon) is an 1875 novel written by Jules Verne about the final voyage of a British sailing ship, the Chancellor, told from the perspective of one of its passengers (in the form of a diary).

-Plot summary

 Characters

 At the beginning of its voyage, the Chancellor carried eight passengers and twenty crew members.
 By the end, only eleven people (five passengers and six crew) remained alive.